 The author with US State Department Deputy Spokesperson Nathaniel Tek.
 Photo: NGOC VAN

-The US Congress headquarters on Capitol Hill.
+The U.S. Capitol building is located on Capitol Hill.

-Night in Times Square, New York, before Halloween.
+A night in Times Square, New York, before Halloween.

 Souvenir stalls on the Brooklyn Bridge, New York.
 Photo: NGOC VAN

-Two Faces of New York
+Two sides of New York

 Ngoc Van - Laodong.vn